-- 1. Cumulative grade point average at the end of the first professional year of less than 2.00 - 2.
-Cumulative grade point average below 2.00 after having been on probation in any previous semester (see conditions for Probation above) - For students entering the Doctor of Optometry program in fall 2019 and beyond, Cumulative grade point average below 2.60 after having been on probation in any previous semester (see conditions for Probation above) - 3.
+- 1. Cumulative grade point average at the end of the first academic year of less than 2.60 - 2.
+Cumulative grade point average below 2.60 after having been on probation in any previous semester (see conditions for Probation above) - 3.
 Student earns more than one grade of "U", "NP," or "NCR" in an academic term - 4.
 Student earns a grade of "NP" in any Patient Care Services course - 5.
 Student earns a second grade of "R" in any Patient Care Services course - 6.
 Student is placed on academic probation for two or more times - 7.
 Student fails to successfully remediate any required course or clinical assignment - 8.
-Student fails to achieve remediation for any reason within the designated time frame - 9.
+Student fails to achieve remediation within the designated time frame - 9.
 Student demonstrates a pattern of unexcused absences from scheduled learning activities - 10.
 Student demonstrates deficient ethical, professional or personal conduct.